Philip Kiriakis: Storylines

-Philip is the biological son of Victor Kiriakis (John Aniston) and his fiancee Kate Roberts and the surrogate son of Vivian Alamain (Louise Sorel).
+Philip is the biological son of Victor Kiriakis (John Aniston) and his fiancée Kate Roberts and the surrogate son of Vivian Alamain (Louise Sorel).
 He attends Salem High School before joining the military and marrying Belle Black.
 Later, he loses part of his left leg and has to wear a prosthetic.
 Philip and Belle separate when it is discovered that Claire Brady is not his biological daughter, but they eventually reunite and try to conceive their own child through in vitro fertilization.
 Philip's sperm is switched with Shawn-Douglas Brady's, resulting in Philip having a son Tyler with Mimi Lockhart.
 Belle leaves Philip for Shawn and Tyler is later placed for adoption.
 Phillip begins dating Stephanie Johnson and takes a more active role in running Titan Industries with his father.
 Phillip is seen as a disappointment by Victor and so he goes into business with Tony DiMera but, when they have an argument on the pier, Tony falls onto a sharp plank and dies at the hospital.
 Tony is not dead and reappears in 2020.
 Nicole Walker witnesses the scene and after being pressured by both Bo Brady and her father-in-law Stefano DiMera finally says it was an accident and Phillip is cleared of any wrongdoing.
 Victor becomes protective of Phillip once Stefano is consumed by grief and anger over Tony's death and threatens revenge against Phillip.
 While on a romantic trip with Stephanie, Phillip is shot and almost dies and everyone immediately suspects that Stefano ordered the hit as revenge for Tony's death.

 Phillip has a one-night stand with Chloe Lane while he is married to Melanie Layton.
 Chloe gives birth to a boy Parker Jonas, whom she names after Daniel Jonas' mother's maiden name, since Daniel is assumed to be the father.
 Chloe and Phillip later believe (incorrectly) that Phillip is Parker's father, since Caroline switched the paternity test results.
 Melanie suffers a miscarriage caused by stress.
 Phillip leaves Salem for Chicago with Parker.
 Chloe later reveals that Daniel is actually Parker's biological father.